KSP to Host 'Alive at 25' Teen Driving Class in Calloway County

 The course involves interactive media segments, workbook exercises, role playing and more, allowing young drivers to develop convictions and strategies that will keep them safe on the road.
 The latest edition has a strong focus on good decision-making skills.
 Skill practice and on-the-spot defensive driving techniques help change bravado into confidence.
 In addition to language that resonates with young adults, there's also emphasis on classroom participation.
 Participants are encouraged to join in non-threatening, non-judgmental discussions - exploring how changing driving behavior makes personal, legal and financial sense.

-Two classes are scheduled for Saturday, May 16, 2015 at the Murray Calloway Transit Authority, 1111 Transit Way, the first class will begin at 08:00 a.m. and the second class at 1:00 p.m.
+A class is scheduled for Saturday, May 30, 2015 at the Murray Calloway Transit Authority, 1111 Transit Way, the class will begin at 08:00 a.m. and will end at noon.

 To register for the course or request more information about the program, contact Trooper First Class Jay Thomas at (270) 356-6264 or by email at firstname.lastname@example.org .